circuitdao/docs/docs/technical-manual/announcer-registry.md

 # Announcer Registry

 The **Announcer Registry**, or **Registry** for short, is a custom singleton that approved Announcers can register with.
-Registered Announcers can periodically claim **Rewards** from the Registry, which are paid in the form of newly issue CRT tokens.
+Registered Announcers can periodically claim **Rewards** from the Registry, which are paid in the form of newly issued CRT tokens.
 Rewards are intended to compensate data providers for the costs they incur by running an Announcer that publishes up-to-date price information.

 Rewards accrue with every Statutes Price update and become claimable once the number of updates since the previous Reward distribution exceeds **Rewards Interval**.